isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 Subject Area: English Language

-Level required: KP or ST (GEO 5 or SEO 1)
+Level required:&nbsp;KP or ST (GEO 5 or SEO 1)

-Commencement Date: May 2022
+Commencement Date:&nbsp;May 2022

-Commitment required: Contract for Service (Duration of 1 year offered but 2 years preferred)
+Commitment required:&nbsp;Contract for Service (Duration of 1 year offered but 2 years preferred)

 Frequency: Flexible work hours (max 3.5 days per week)

-Training to be provided by Division: On-the-job training is provided to familiarise the officer with MK Starlight (EL) Literacy.
+Training to be provided by Division: On-the-job training&nbsp;is provided&nbsp;to familiarise&nbsp;the&nbsp;officer with MK Starlight (EL) Literacy.

 Contact person: